lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 ## Writing the UI Layer

 Now the fun part - writing the UI layer with Vue.
-Although I think TDD is a great fit for business logic, I prefer to write the tests for my components after the fact generally, although this doesn't follow the hardcore TDD mantra.
+Although I think TDD is a great fit for business logic, I generally do not use TDD for my component tests.

 I like to start by thinking about how I will manage the state of my component.
 Let's use the Composition API; I think works great for forms.